Ae3232/headless-cms/content/for-talents/_index.md

 whoCanItemImg1: "/2021/12/23/clients-img1.png"
 whoCanItemTitle1: For any type of work schedule
-whoCanItemDescription1: "<p>Work full-time (more than 35 hours per week, spread over 4-5 days a week) part-time.
-(2-3 days a week) or flexitime (a set number of hours in a week, month or year).</p>"
+whoCanItemDescription1: "<p>Work full-time (more than 35 hours per week, spread over 4-5 days a week), part-time (2-3 days a week), or flexitime (a set number of hours in a week, month or year).</p>"
 whoCanItemImg2: "/2021/12/23/clients-img2.png"
 whoCanItemTitle2: For any seniority level